-- Pitch 100 journalists at once.
+- Do not pitch 100 journalists at once.
 We can see through you in 0.25 seconds, and we don’t want to write a story someone else might write at the same time.
 One at a time is the way to go.

-- Make it about you I. When you want someone to do a favor for you, show that person how doing that favor benefits them, not just you.
+- Do not make it about you.
+When you want someone to do a favor for you, show that person how doing that favor benefits them.
+Give value before expecting it.

-- Make it about you II.
+- Do not make it about you.
 I mean this literally.
 Do not pitch a story about yourself.
 Don’t pitch a story about your business.
-Some publications no longer even allow profile pieces because they were abused.
+Some publications no longer even allow profile pieces.

-- Tell me you’re special.
-You’ve got a great company that does great things for people.
-Yeah, I know, that’s what the other 50 people who pitched me this week said about their companies.
+- Do not tell me you’re special.
+You’ve got a great company that does great things for people?
+Yeah, that’s what the other 50 people who pitched me this week said about their companies.

-- Make it long or detailed.
+- Do not make it long or detailed.
 The longer your email, the more likely it will be ignored (TLDR) or marked for follow up, and how often do you get back to those emails you mark for follow up?

-- Follow up too much.
+- Do not follow up too much.
 If you send me or any other writer a pitch wait a week before following up.
 Follow up only once.

-- Send pitches like this: “hi, can you help me publish on forbes unde ryour name please?”
+- Do not send pitches like this: “hi, can you help me publish on forbes unde ryour name please?”
 Yes, that’s a real pitch, and I’ve received 100 others like it.

 1. Understand My Motivation

 However, no matter what your business is you can still get me to write about you if you tweak your pitch.
-If your company provides online legal services you could pitch me on how your company has used social media to successfully market your services.
+If your company provides online legal services you could pitch me on how your company has used your CEO’s social media presence to successfully market your services.
 Or your IoT toy company could pitch me on how you were able to build an email list of 10,000 subscribers in two months.
-And your health product could pitch me on how SEO helped it grow revenues by 200% in one year.
-Those are all stories I’d be interested in, because they relate to digital marketing and the more stories I can write about digital marketing the better.
+Your health product company could pitch me on how SEO helped it grow revenues by 200% in one year.
+Those are all stories I’d be interested in, because they relate to influence and the more stories I can write about influence the better.

 3. Make a Connection

+Personalize your pitch by noting a connection we have.
 Do we know each other?
-Did you also go to BYU?
+Did you also go to BYU for university?
 Are you from Los Angeles?
+Do you like Dinosaur Jr.?
 Do you skate?
-Do you like Dinosaur Jr.?
 Put “I saw that you’re a skater, I’m also a skater…” at the beginning of your pitch.
-Why?
-Because in 0.25 seconds you’ve told me that you’re not sending me the same pitch you’re sending to 200 other people.
-Why would I want to jump on an article you’ve pitched 200 other people on?
-The last thing I want to do is spend three hours working on an article (for no pay) and then right when I go to publish it, find out that 10 other people have published essentially the same article in the past 24 hours.
+That way, in 0.25 seconds you’ve told me I’m not merely one of 200 other writers you’re sending your pitch to, but that you specifically reached out to me, and only me.
+The last thing I want to do is spend three hours working on an article (for no pay) and then, when I go to publish, find out that 10 other people have published essentially the same article in the past 24 hours.
 If you send me a pitch without any personalization then I assume this is what’s going to happen, and your pitch gets deleted in 0.5 seconds.